 Dr. Douglas Gibson and David Brush discuss how the Watchman implant came to be the right treatment to manage Brush's atrial fibrillation condition (AFib).

-More than five million people in the United States suffer from atrial fibrillation (AFib), the most common cause of irregular heartbeat where the heart may suddenly start to beat too quickly, too slowly or with an erratic rhythm.
+More than five million people in the United States suffer from atrial fibrillation (AFib), the most common cause of an irregular heartbeat, where the heart may suddenly start to beat too quickly, too slowly or with an erratic rhythm.

 AFib occurs when the electrical impulses that control the way the heart beats become irregular.
 AFib becomes more common after age 60 and is often seen in patients with high blood pressure, coronary artery disease, sleep apnea and other conditions.